leanprover-community/lean4game/doc/hints.md

 ## 5. Strict context matching

 If you use the attribute `(strict := true)` a hint is only shown if the entire context matches exactly the one where the hint is placed.
-With `(hint := false)`, which is the default, it does not matter if additional assumptions are present in the player's context.
+With `(strict := false)`, which is the default, it does not matter if additional assumptions are present in the player's context.

 ```
 Hint (strict := true) "now use `have` to create a new assumption."
 ```

-You should probably use `(strict := true)` if you want to give fine-grained details about tactics like `have` which do not modify the goal or any existing assumptions, but only create new assumptions.
+It is recommended to use `(strict := true)` if you want to instruct the user to use tactics like `have`, `cases` ,`by_cases`, `obtain` in a way that does not modify the goal or any existing assumptions, but only creates new assumptions ensuring that such a hint only appears once.

 ## 6. Formatting